• About

 Honestly, this batch of chilis was so spicy, we picked them off the wraps after the photos were taken because they were melting our faces off (the ones in the marinade were perfect).
 But if you like heat, go for it.
 You can always leave them on the side and let your guests garnish as they please.

-lettuce wraps rice noodleslettuce wraps with carrots
+lettuce wraps with carrots

-lettuce wraps with chickenasian lettuce wraps top view
+asian lettuce wraps top view

 This recipe for lettuce wraps is a hybrid of many different food loves: chili chicken, Peking duck (the second course), and Vietnamese cool rolls.
 Over the holidays, I watched Jamie Oliver create something similar on TV, though he start plopping on raw tofu and lost me, but I loved his Asian fusion approach.
 This would be a great meal to put out for a crowd and it’s fun and festive to eat no matter what time of year.
 An Asian taco of sorts.
 And like all tacos, make sure to have lots of napkins on hand.